 You can freeze the cake layers and cookies weeks ahead, then assemble the cake (except adding the angel cookies) a day or two before your party.
 Add the cookies and ribbon up to 6 hours before serving.
+If you like making the chocolate-praline truffles, try these truffle recipes for more festive and rich desserts.

 Prepare Chocolate Cake batter, and pour into 3 greased and floured 8-inch round cakepans.